jeffThompson/CreativeProgramming1/Week00_BootingUp/README.md

 # BOOTING UP

 ### TLDR
+* **Sept 6 is Labor Day, no class!**
-* Due September 8 by 11am EST
+* Due September 13 by the start of class
-* Make a drawing using instructions you create
-* Upload a photo or scan of your drawing to Canvas
+* Create your own instructions for making a drawing
-* Type the instructions used to create it as a comment on your submission
+* Type and print (or hand-write) the instructions
+* Make a drawing yourself **and** have someone else make a drawing using your instructions
-* Read *Computer Graphics* by Manfred Mohr and write a 1-paragraph response (also as a comment)
+* Read *Computer Graphics* by Manfred Mohr and write a 1-paragraph response; submit on Canvas

 ***

 ### ASSIGNMENT

 > "The idea becomes a machine that makes the art." – Sol LeWitt

-As a way to start thinking about writing code, but without the hassle of learning syntax and finding missing semicolons, we're going to make some drawings ~together~ using instructions that define what marks we can make and where they go.
+As a way to start thinking about writing code, but without the hassle of learning syntax and fixing errors, we're going to make some drawings ~together~ using instructions that define what marks we can make and where they go.
 This mimics a few things that happen when we run code: instructions are carried out exactly as they are written, that suprising things can result from limited instructions, and that there is a rich and interesting tradition of artists and designers working this way.

 Using our in-class work as inspiration, create a more involved drawing using instructions you create.
 You will want to experiment and test what different instructions and variations will do – this is called "iterative development" and is exactly what we'll do when we start writing code!
+When ready, print or hand-write your instructions (bring this to class!).
+Feel free to think of the instructions as a visual part of the piece if you want: typography, layout, etc can add to the piece.
-You can make your drawing collaboratively or by yourself.

-The goal is a much more fully-developed drawing that produces surprising results and feels finished.
-The drawings should fill an `8.5x11"` sheet of paper or larger (`larger == better`, probably), and should include a separate set of written instructions.
+You should make two drawings using your instructions this week: one produced by you and one by someone else.
+The goal is much more fully-developed drawings (especially the one you make) that produces surprising results and feels finished.
+The drawings should fill an `8.5x11"` sheet of paper or larger (`larger === better`, probably).
 Consider also the presentation of your drawing and instructions: keep everything neat and clean, select drawing implements that make sense for your particular instructions, fonts for the instruction sheet, etc.

+**Bring your instructions and both drawings to class next week.** We'll take a look at them together and put up an exhibition of them in the hall.
+No need to turn in your drawings on Canvas.

-Lastly, please also read Manfred Mohr's *Computer Graphics* essay in the `Readings` folder and write a one-paragraph response, posted as a comment on your drawing's submission on Canvas.
+Lastly, please also read Manfred Mohr's *Computer Graphics* essay in the `Readings` folder and write a one-paragraph response, submitted on Canvas.
 Think about the drawings we made in class together and Mohr's essay: how does making art through instructions differ from other ways you've made things before?
 Are you excited by the idea of instructions defining a creative process?
 What is the role of intuition in this process?
 Is anything gained or lost making in this way?
 Mohr refers to the algorithm as a "partner" – did this process feel like that to you?

 *Above: Sol LeWitt's *Six Geometric Figures,* an instruction-based wall drawing from 1980-81*

 ***

 ### DELIVERABLES
-* A drawing made following your instructions, filling at least `8.5x11"`
+* A drawing made by you following your instructions, filling at least `8.5x11"`
-* Drawing uploaded to the assignment on Canvas (either a photo or scan), with your instructions typed up as a comment on your submission
+* A second drawing, made by someone else, also following your instructions
+* Response to the `Mohr` article, posted to Canvas

-:warning: **If you have any problems with Canvas or the assignment, don't hesitate to email me or drop into my Zoom hours!
-Since we'll be working with technical material (and will be nearly all online this semester) it's important you be proactive in getting help.
+:warning: **If you have any problems with Canvas or the assignment, don't hesitate to email me or drop into student hours!
+Since we'll be working with a lot of technical material this semester, it's important you be proactive in getting help.
 Don't be shy!**

 ***